webpy/webpy.github.com/cookbook/fastcgi-lighttpd.md

 The following applies to lighttpd version 1.4.18

+If you are not certain what version yo uare running simply type: <code>lighttpd -v</code> at your console.

-Earlier version of lighttpd may organize the .conf files differently but the same principles applied to them as well.
+Note: Earlier version of lighttpd may organize the .conf files differently but the same principles applied to them as well.

-##ligghttpd Configuration under Debian GNU/Linux
+###ligghttpd Configuration under Debian GNU/Linux

 <pre>
 Files and Directories in /etc/lighttpd: